olezaErshov/CurrencyTask/README.md

 5. status code -- 500, response body -- error (some internal issue)

-3. http://localhost:8000/api/v1/currency/history?first_date=2024-10-15&last_date=2024-10-15 -- This endpoint you can use to get exchange rate history between to dates including those days.
+3. http://localhost:8000/api/v1/currency/history?first_date=2024-10-15&last_date=2024-10-15 (GET) -- This endpoint you can use to get exchange rate history between to dates including those days.
 Like in example above you have to specify those day in query parameters.

 Responses:
 1. status code -- 200, response body -- exchange usd rate to rub changes history.